Minus24Exp/Jacy/docs/en_docs/types.md

 ```

 ## Type declaration (aliases)
-In Yocto it's possible to declare some kind of "alias" for type.
+In Jacy it's possible to declare some kind of "alias" for type.
 For example, I want to create a type that can be Int or Bool.
 Here's the syntax I need to apply:
 ```